Introduction to wikis

 Start out by writing things you’ve learned in the course of your job that you’re likely to forget.
 For example, try making the following pages:

-Record simple minutes of meetings you participated in.
-Link to any relevant materials and provide an overview of any conclusions reached, to the extent that they were relevant to you.
+- Records of meetings: Record simple minutes of meetings you participated in.
+Link to any relevant materials and provide an overview of any conclusions reached to the extent that they were relevant to you.
 You can then share your records with other participants.

 When you learn things about your job from others, create a new page.
 Then send the page URL to the person you got the information from, and ask them to review it for accuracy.